allchemy-net/MCRcode/README.md

 - [python](https://www.python.org/) 3.x (tested on 3.9.16)
 - [rdkit](https://www.rdkit.org)  (tested on 2022.03.2)
 - [networkx](https://networkx.org/) 2.x (tested on 2.5.1)

+  The easier way to install dependencies is [using conda](https://www.rdkit.org/docs/Install.html) alternatively you can install python & rdkit using packae manager from your operating system and the install networkx using pip.
+There is no special hardware requirements (any hardware on which you an install rdkit and python is fine).
+Installation of dependencies may take from several minutes (modern laptop or desktop computer with 'normal' internet connection) up to few hours (very slow machine with very slow internet connection).

+# Installation:
+There is no special installation procedure it is enough to download/clone code and run commands in directory with source.

 # Example usage:
 `$ python chemNetwork.py  --sbs "CC(C)CC=O.C=CCN.[C-]#[N+]C1CCCCC1.O=C(O)c1ccccc1"  --gens 5`
 Required options: